29 Nov 7 Packing Essentials for Jamaica

 Of course, when you’re in Jamaica, you should eat Jamaican food!
 But sometimes it’s wise to have a back up snack.
 As mentioned above, imported items like granola bars, packaged nuts, cereal, etc. can certainly be found on the island.
 But it will be much cheaper to bring from home.
 (We went for Kind bars which are all-natural, made with ingredients you can pronounce.)

 3) Replacement jewelry

 A friend of ours lost his wedding ring while snorkeling, so we’ve been extra cautious with our own rings any time we’re in the ocean.
 For the two years we lived on island, we actually wore cheap replacement wedding rings to avoid the risk of loss.
 It’s not just about slipping off in the ocean.
-Tourists can be ideal targets theft.
-You can prevent theft simply by looking like you don’t have any valuables.
+Tourists can be ideal targets of theft, one of the most common crimes in Jamaica.
+One big way you can prevent theft is simply by looking like you don’t have any valuables.